ericmoritz/fp/README.md

 Partial allows you to map a functions which normally takes more than one argument:

-    from fp import imap, p
+    from fp import p
+    from itertools import imap
     from datetime import date
     import calendar